KiyonoKara/HTTPS-Requests-Scala/README.md

   </p>
 </div>

-A compact and modest implementation for making HTTP/HTTP requests in Scala.
+A compact and organized implementation for making HTTP/HTTP requests in Scala.

 ## Overview
 An object-oriented approach to helping create HTTP/HTTPS requests, and a partial implementation & wrapper of Java's networking package with great help from Scala's Source library.
 This library simplifies the making of HTTP/HTTPS requests and wraps a number of Java's `HttpURLConnection` class in Scala.
+Other notable classes that are utilized are part of `java.net.http` and `scala.io.Source`.
 There are many features and checks being added to make the most optimal HTTP/HTTPS requests in Scala.

 ## Usage
 The main purpose of this repository is to provide an implementation & simplified method for making HTTP/HTTPS requests.
 Some use cases for this implementation would be retrieving data from a URL or sending data to an API.